Cookie Notice

 The project is currently in Phase 2 (Options Selection).
 This phase involves the assessment of the route corridor options to identify a preferred route.
 Landowner engagement along the route corridor options has been underway since April 2024 and will continue through Phase 2 and subsequent phases.
 The assessment of the route corridor options will be undertaken in accordance with the Strategy for the Future Development of National and Regional Greenways, the Code of Best Practice for National and Regional Greenway, and Transport Infrastructure Ireland (TII) Project Management and Project Appraisal Guidelines.

 The project team are currently gathering information on the two route corridor options.
-As part of this information gathering there will be ecological walkover surveys carried out within the route corridor options commencing in April 2025.
+As part of this information gathering there will be ecological walkover surveys carried out within the route corridor options.
+These commenced in April 2025.
 This includes undertaking breeding bird surveys.
-An aerial LiDAR (Light Detection and Ranging) survey including orthomosaic photography will also be carried out by a fixed-wing aircraft operating at altitude in April/ May 2025 to collect digital information for the design process.
+An aerial LiDAR (Light Detection and Ranging) survey including orthomosaic photography was completed in April 2025 by a fixed-wing aircraft operating at altitude.

-It is anticipated that an Emerging Preferred Route Corridor Option will be published in summer 2025 and will be accompanied by Public Consultation No. 3 Emerging Preferred Route Corridor Option.
+Phase 2 (Options Selection) is now nearing completion.
+An Emerging Preferred Route Corridor Option has been identified and this has been published as part of Public Consultation No. 3 Emerging Preferred Route Corridor Option.